leogachimu/Microsoft-Movie-Business-Analysis/README.md

 # MICROSOFT MOVIE STUDIO BUSINESS ANALYSIS
 ## PROJECT DONE BY: LEONARD MWANGI GACHIMU
 ![Scenic view of Hollywood](https://github.com/leogachimu/Microsoft-Movie-Business-Analysis/assets/122081776/14d65c79-e38e-4d71-abe6-152fa8756d61)
+## FILM INDUSTRY OVERVIEW
-The US film industry is the oldest film industry in the world and also the largest in terms of revenue.
+The US film industry aka Hollywood, is the oldest film industry in the world and also the largest in terms of revenue.
 In 2019, the box office revenue for the USA and Canada was $11.4 billion, a little over 27% of the worldwide revenue of $42.2 billion.

 Research also shows that 14% of American watch movies in cinema halls once a month and 46% of adults watch a movie in a cinema hall at least once a year.